arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Edited functional and non-functional requirements.
 - Added user stories for Browse the menu, Item addition to the cart and Security.

+Nikits:-
+- Defined user stories for few modules of our application namely modification of order placed , order confirmation and paying for the same.
+- Edited one of the non-functional requirments i.e. how should our application persom ideally.
+- Updated XP core value - courage